128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-ordered    priority value determined by ordinal position never      paths with the vector are not used
+- ordered: priority value determined by ordinal position
+- never:paths with the vector are not used

 ## `configure authority session-record-profile`